mals1230/random-password-generator/README.md

 - WHEN all prompts are answered
 - THEN a password is generated that matches the selected criteria
 - WHEN the password is generated
-- THEN the password is either displayed in an alert or written to the page
+- THEN the password is written to the page

 ## Demo
 ![random-password-generator-gif](RPG.gif)